U.S. judge halts 3-D printed gun blueprints hours before planned release

 “There are 3-D printers in public colleges and public spaces and there is the likelihood of potential irreparable harm,” Lasnik said at the end of a one-hour hearing on the lawsuit.

-Blackman told Reuters he was disappointed in the court’s ruling and the judge’s implication that Wilson as an anarchist would break the law.
+Blackman said in an interview he was disappointed in the court’s ruling and the judge’s comment.

 “Mr. Wilson scrupulously obeys all court orders,” Blackman said, adding that he was awaiting the judge’s written order before deciding on further legal action.